Skip to content

 Background Indexing (spawn_background)

-Persistence Layer (fjall)
+Persistence Layer (LMDB)

-| Keyspace | Purpose | |---|---|---| | _collections | Collection name → CollectionMeta (ID type + searchable fields) | | _index_queue | Pending index operations (background indexing) | | {name}.inverted | Inverted index per collection (word → posting lists) | | {name}.docs | Full JSON documents per collection (id → JSON bytes) |
+| Database | Purpose | |---|---|---| | meta | Collection name → CollectionMeta (ID type + searchable fields) | | queue | Pending index operations (background indexing), keyed by sequence number | | docs | Full JSON documents, keyed by {collection}\0{doc_id} | | inverted | Inverted index, keyed by {collection}\0{word}\0{shard_index} |

-Configurable fjall options exposed via StoreConfig:
+Configurable queue options exposed via StoreConfig:

 Configuration (src/config.rs)